Gdeepika-Cse/EXNO2DS/README.md

 # EXNO2DS
-# NAME.- DEEPIKA G
+# NAME : DEEPIKA G
-# REG NO.- 212224040060
+# REG NO: 212224040060
 # AIM:
       To perform Exploratory Data Analysis on the given data set.

 # EXPLANATION:
   The primary aim with exploratory analysis is to examine the data for distribution, outliers and anomalies to direct specific testing of your hypothesis.